Table of Contents

 - Localized content.
 Not as much of an issue in places like the US, but for other countries like India, there are many languages and subcultures – so creating ‘content for everyone’ does not always work.
 Localization obviously increases engagement among the target audiences, and that reduces churn.

 - Microservices.
-Going from on-premise hardware to a more sophisticated native cloud architecture is a clear trend.
+Going from on-premise hardware to a more sophisticated native cloud architecture is one of the OTT trends.
 Microservice architecture is intended to overcome the hurdles, failures, and breakdown of the bigger applications and thereby increase the modularity aspect and elasticity of your solution.
 New features can be implemented much easier.
 The additional ‘container’ approach by using Kubernetes allows third-party access to the infrastructure in a way that better shares the resource among multiple use-cases.
 Microservices delivered with Kubernetes containers provide multi-tenant isolation and container resource quotas, key for those companies that want to offer the service to multiple different ISPs from one single source of content.

 What’s all that heavy language mean?
 Stability.